-- DIR Floortime Online Training – this is useful for early engagement with children who aren’t developing interpersonal skills early on, I also use it for social engagement in the older children between 5 and 8.
+- DIR Floortime 101 – this is useful for early engagement with children who aren’t developing interpersonal skills early on, I also use it for social engagement in the older children between 5 and 8.

 - Secret Agent Society Facilitator Training – this is a social skills program designed for children on the Autism Spectrum ages 7+

-- Attended a 3 day workshop with Dr. Chris Chapparo on Anxiety, Resilience, Stress – this workshop taught me to use my skills as an OT to help children use different techniques and strategies to manage their body when they start to become stressed or anxious.
+- Anxiety, Resilience, Stress with Dr. Chris Chapparo – this workshop taught me to use my skills as an OT to help children use different techniques and strategies to manage their body when they start to become stressed or anxious.

 - Spectronics Assistive Technology Conference in 2011 and 2015 – through these conferences I developed my skills in assessing and utilising different assistive technologies

 - Self Regulation Unpacked with Dr. Cathy Love – this workshop helped develop my skills in emotional and body regulation therapy with children